SamuelGodwin/buylowsellhigh-treasurehunt-circularbuffer/README.md

 `c = 2 * atan2( sqrt(a), sqrt(1-a) )`
 `distance = R * c (where R is the radius of the Earth)`

-Note that this pseudo-code assumes the latitude and longitude are in *radians*, whereas my class stores them in degrees, so I need to convert them to radians first.  `cos`, `sin` and the other trignometric functions can be obtained by putting `#include <cmath>` at the top of Item.h.
+Note that this pseudo-code assumes the latitude and longitude are in *radians*, whereas my class stores them in degrees - they are converted to radians first.
 I assume `R`, the radius of the earth in metres, is 6373000.

+## Usage

+In Item.h is a class Item.

-To test code, you can use ItemTest.cpp.
-To compile to an executable `ItemTest`, run:
+To test this code, you can compile and run `ItemTest.cpp`.

-`g++ -std=c++11 -o ItemTest ItemTest.cpp`

 # A circular buffer

-This is the advanced part of this assignment -- note it has a later deadline than the earlier parts.

-## What is a circular buffer?

 Circular buffers use a fixed-size block of memory to temporary buffer data.
 For instance, keypresses on the keyboard put characters in the buffer; and when the operating system is ready to process them, it reads characters from the buffer.

 The buffer starts as being empty.
 For instance, if we had a buffer of size 5 it would look like: